SirapraphatS/Python-Port-Scanner/README.md

 -----
 ## Credits
-The foundational concept and initial code structure for integrating Nmap with Python was inspired by the excellent tutorial, **[Top Five Cyber Security Python projects for Students and Beginners](https://youtu.be/tbhYxd2sfAE?si=b56JUPDyLLBJEt1Q)**, by **W J Pearce**.
-This project expanded the code with essential features like robust error handling, command-line parsing, and JSON output.
+Inspired by the Python-Nmap tutorial,**[Top Five Cyber Security Python projects for Students and Beginners](https://youtu.be/tbhYxd2sfAE?si=b56JUPDyLLBJEt1Q)**," by W J Pearce.
+This project was expanded to include CLI parsing, integrated error handling, and JSON output for data processing.

 ## License